efg95/IDT-coding-challenge-1/README.md

   4. clicking the button should send a message of the IP addresses location to your phone, **BUT please use your own AMAZON     SNS, mine is a little wonky, it was working prior to making this README.md**

+2. **get last n locations basically retrieves the last n locations in DB**
+3. **click for a history of all locations returns all queries in DB**
+4. **query specific country returns a history of the queries found in specific country**